The-Animonculory/Anvil/README.md

 Anvil utilizes a Wabbajack technology called Stock Game.
 What this essentially does is create a copy of your Skyrim installation within the installation location of the list.
 This enables greater compatibility with other mod-lists.

-Anvil also utilizes Root Builder alongside Stock Game to enable easier management of hooks such as Reshade and Engine Fixes.
+Anvil also utilizes Root Builder alongside Stock Game to enable easier management of hooks such as ENB, Reshade and Engine Fixes.
 Please see our guide to [Root Builder](https://github.com/The-Animonculory/Modding-Resources/blob/main/Root%20Builder%20for%20Skyrim%20AE.md) for more details.
 ***

 ### Post Processing

 Anvil uses [Obsidian Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/12125) with lighting governed by [Relighting Skyim](https://www.nexusmods.com/skyrimspecialedition/mods/8586) & [Enhanced Lighting for ENB](https://www.nexusmods.com/skyrimspecialedition/mods/1377).
 These are method patched and easy enough to remove should you wish to switch to something else.

+The list comes with [Rudy ENB for Obsidian Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/4796) as the main post processing option.
+The only changes made are to the screenshot format and turning off Ambient Occlusion.
+Should you wish to change this, is is easy to adjust or remove the ENB.

-The list comes with [Amethyst - Weathers and Reshade preset for Community Shaders](https://www.nexusmods.com/skyrimspecialedition/mods/994502) fully set up and ready to use.
+[Amethyst - Weathers and Reshade preset for Community Shaders](https://www.nexusmods.com/skyrimspecialedition/mods/994502) is also included and fully set up and ready to use.
 This is easy to change and remove should you wish to.

-[Rudy ENB for Obsidian Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/4796) is included as well with the only changes made being to the screenshot format and turning off Ambient Occlusion.
-Again, this is easy to remove/change.
-If you wish to use this, please enable the `Anvil - Core ENB` profile.
+If you wish to use this, please enable the `Anvil - Core CS` profile.

 **NOTE**: Screenshots save to `Overwrite\Game Root`.

 **NOTE**: By default, the list is **capped at 82fps**.
-To change this, you will need to adjust the `ini` file in `SSE Display Tweaks` and disable the framerate lock in ENB if using.
+To change this, disable `Display Tweaks - Anvil Tweaks` and set your new cap in the `ini` file in `SSE Display Tweaks`.
+Make to disable the framerate lock in ENB if you are using the `Anvil - Core` profile.

+## The Creation Kit on "Forge"

+The Creation Kit version used in this list **WILL GENERATE PLUGINS WITH THE NEW HEADER VERSION**.
+Please bear this in mind when creating plugins.

+CK platform fixes is used to enable the Creation Kit to work with the specialised game version used in this list.
+Please ensure that you do not change anything in the INI without first reading what it does.

+:warning: **UNDER NO CIRCUMSTANCES CHANGE `bSupportFormat171`` TO FALSE.
+THE CREATION KIT WILL FAIL TO LAUNCH OTHERWISE** :warning:

 ## Playing the List